cmacademyconsulting/cos-tracker-paper/README.md

 ## 🔗 Citation
 If you use this work, please cite as:

 > Bhandari, S. (2025).
 COS™ Blockchain Tracker: Ethics-First Compliance Logging for Infrastructure Governance. *CM Academy Working Papers Series*, 1(1), 1–14.
-DOI: [to be added]
+DOI: Pending Zenodo release

 ---